Who invented parkour?

 David Belle attempted to trademark “Parkour” but wasn’t successful.
 Therefore, many of us and firms have used the name likening it to words like “baseball”, or “soccer”.
 With the increase in popularity, many wanted competitions in parkour.
 This goes against the very philosophy of what Belle believes parkour is about.
 Parkour isn’t a sport.
 Competition is a rivalry for supremacy when parkour is about teamwork, equality, and self-development.
 Parkour may be a holistic training discipline, not just the physical aspect.

-Freerunning on the opposite hand doesn’t have these boundaries and one can find competitions everywhere. and since it’s so closely associated with parkour, and without the trademark, one can find “Parkour and Freerunning Competition” together all round the world.
+Freerunning on the opposite hand doesn’t have these boundaries and one can find competitions everywhere. and since it’s so closely associated with parkour, and without the trademark, one can find “Parkour and Freerunning Competition” together all around the world.
 Either way, both disciplines require constant practice and team effort to succeed.

 How to start practicing Parkour?

 If you’re curious about seeing parkour in action, many capital cities have Parkour teams that perform periodic demonstrations.
 These groups also provide training in parkour to persons who have an interest in learning more about the discipline.
-Parkour is certainly a refreshing and sometimes hugely enjoyable thanks to getting active and build a more robust relationship along with your own body and also the environment around you; why jog on the streets after you can fly through an obstacle course through your own city?
+Parkour is certainly refreshing and sometimes hugely enjoyable thanks to getting active and build a more robust relationship along with your own body and also the environment around you; why jog on the streets after you can fly through an obstacle course through your own city?